-The fact that your lawyer is on the Principality conveyancing panel is a help.
+The fact that your lawyer is on the Barclays conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
-However, no conveyancer should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
+However, no solicitor should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain.

 Last month we had a mortgage agreed in principle with Nottingham.
 Poringland conveyancing practitioners have been appointed.
 How long does it take for Nottingham to send the offer to the conveyancer?

 Some lenders take longer than others.
 Have Nottingham completed the valuation?
 Have you advised Nottingham as to your lawyers' details and checked that your lawyers are on the Nottingham conveyancing panel?
 It is not unusual for a mortgage offer to take a month to come through.

 It is unclear whether my lender obliges me to make sure the lease term for the flat is extended prior to the completion date.
 I have called into my local Poringland building society branch on various occasions and was told they are content with the situation and they will lend.
 My Poringland conveyancing solicitor - who is on the bank conveyancing panel- telephoned and was told they will not lend in accordance with their published requirements.
 I have no idea who is right.

 Provided that the conveyancing practitioner is on the lender approved list, she or he must comply with the CML Handbook requirements for the bank.
 Unless your lawyer obtains specific confirmation in writing that the mortgage company will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask the mortgage company to contact your lawyer in writing confirming that they will accept the number of years left on the lease.